 More than 900,000 households had lost power, the spokeswoman confirmed, while another 500,000 had issues with water supply.
 Hundreds of thousands were also waiting for repairs, she said.

-Meranti is the strongest typhoon since Super Typhoon Haiyan devastated the Philippines
+Meranti is the strongest typhoon since Super Typhoon Haiyan devastated the Philippines in 2013.

 Heavy rains, wind to continue in China

 When it made landfall over mainland China, the storm’s maximum sustained winds were 145 mph (230 kph) with gusts of up to 175 mph (280 kph).

 “The storm was most intense from 1 a.m. til 3.30 a.m. where our hotel was swaying significantly back and forth.
 Water was streaming into our rooms,” CNN correspondent Matt Rivers said from Xiamen.

 It is a holiday in China and many people were home or traveling to see family.
 Winds were still blowing harshly in Xiamen and other coastal cities.

 “There’s only been one other tropical system in modern history that was able to get to a strength of over 110 mph (180kph) and sustain that for over 24 hours,” CNN meteorologist Tom Sater said.

 By the time the typhoon reached China, however, it had already slowed significantly due to its interaction with Taiwan, Sater said.